SoulHarsh007/repo-manage-util/README.md

 - **Reset:** Resets the repository database and removes outdated packages.
 - **Update:** Updates the repository database with new packages and removes stale packages.
+- **Sync:** Updates the repository database with newer packages from the reference repository database.
 - **MovePkgsToRepo:** Moves packages from the current directory to the repository.
 - **MovePkgs:** Moves packages from one repository to another repository.
 - **IsPkgsUpToDate:** Checks if the packages in the repository are up-to-date.